magahet/beacon/README.md

-LOCATOR
+BEACON
 =======

-Locator is a work in progress and is not feature complete.
+Beacon is a work in progress and is not feature complete.

 This is a simple webapp to log the position of individuals with an appropriate smartphone app, and allow users to write notification rules to alert them on changes in position, speed, etc.